Britney Spears’ Surprising Friendship With This Oscar-Winning Actress Revealed

-Britney Spears has had a longstanding and surprising friendship with this Oscar-winning actress and her fans likely didn’t even know about their relationship!
-Spears, who is most notable as of late for posting workout and dance videos to her wildly popular Instagram account, which boasts over 22M followers, has a best bud in Natalie Portman, who took home the Academy Award in 2011 for the film Black Swan.
+Britney Spears had a surprising friendship with this Oscar-winning actress, and her fans likely didn’t even know about the relationship!
+Spears, who is most notable as of late for posting workout and dance videos to her wildly popular Instagram account, has a best bud in Natalie Portman.
+In 2011, Portman took home an Academy Award for her role in Black Swan.

-The actress revealed her and Britney’s surprising alliance during an interview on the series A Little Late With Lilly Singh after the talk show host showed her audience a photo of Natalie and Britney back in 2002.
+The actress revealed her and Britney’s surprising alliance during an interview on the series A Little Late With Lilly Singh after the talk show host showed the audience a photo of Natalie and Britney from 2002.

-Entertainment Tonight reported that Portman explained how her back history as a child performer and Britney’s coincidentally collided.
+Entertainment Tonight reported that Portman explained how her history as a child performer coincidentally collided with Britney.

 “We were understudies for the same show when we were kids.
 So we both were, like, child actresses,” Portman said on the late-night talker.